Kiang, Equus kiang, Tibetan Plateau, 2015

 Sichuan, 2016: Romain Bocquier, 8 days & 35 species including Hog, Ferret and Asian Badgers, Pallas’s and Chinese Mountain Cats and Serow.

-Tibet, 2016: Jean-Michel Bompar, 2 weeks & 20 species including Asian Badger, Koslov’s Pika and Snow Leopard.
+Tibet, 2016: Jean-Michel Bompar, 2 weeks & 20 species including Asian Badger and Snow Leopard.
 Great pictures too.
+(Note that Pika ID is very difficult and the Koslov’s Pika reported was a tentative ID based on the guide’s opinion).

 Sichuan & Qinghai, 2016: Juan Luis Ortega Herranz, 17 days & 35 species including Chinese Mountain Cat, Pallas’s Cat, Tibetan Macaque, Hog, Asian and Chinese Ferret Badgers, Chinese Serow and many of the Tibetan specialities.